Mohommed-Iflan/V2RAY-VLESS-SERVER-SETUP-3X-UI-/README.md

 # V2RAY-VLESS-SERVER-SETUP-3X-UI-
 This Repository Guild you to how to create a V2RAY VLESS SERVER FREELY! and you can spoof/tunnel your network through the server

+### ⚠️ Usage Policy & Credits
+**Everyone can use this and do not sell to any others.
+This is only for personal usage.
+This will make sure all tech is common for everyone and builds an organic tech community.**

 # Beginner's Guide: Setting Up an AWS VLESS-TLS Proxy Server

 This guide provides a complete, step-by-step walkthrough for setting up your own secure proxy server on an AWS cloud instance using 3X-UI.
 It is written in simple terms so anyone—even without technical experience—can follow along.